mendersoftware/mender-docs/04.Artifacts/06.Building-for-production/docs.md

     category: docs
 ---

 This section describes the steps that are specific to production builds.
-This is not necessary if you're just trying out Mender, but are necessary before deploying to production.
+These steps are not necessary if you are just trying out Mender, but must be done before deploying to production.

 ## Removal of demo layer